nf-core/hic/docs/output.md

 Usually, TADs results are presented as simple BED files, or bigWig files, with the position of boundaries along the genome.

+### Loop calling

+Currently, the pipeline can follow these approaches for loop calling:

+- Detection of enriched interaction regions using [`HiCExplorer hicDetectLoops`](https://hicexplorer.readthedocs.io/en/latest/content/tools/hicDetectLoops.html).
+This tool can detect enriched interaction regions (peaks / loops) based on a strict candidate selection, negative binomial distributions and Wilcoxon rank-sum tests.
+Results are available at **`results/loops/hicDetectLoops`**.

+The output bedGraph file contains the x and y position of each loop and its corresponding p-value of the statistical test.

+These results are then visualized using hicPlotMatrix.

 ### MultiQC

 <details markdown="1">